Have you ever stayed at a lake house or beach house and dreamed of having your own waterfront property?

 You will, however, want to check when the lease is up as lease rates often rise when the lease is renewed.

-Waterfront property is often subject to higher property taxes as well.
+Waterfront property is often subject to higher property taxes.

 Due to the increased exposure of your waterfront property to the elements, homeowner’s insurance is often increased.